 Please don't hesitate to contact the college Covid-19 response team with any questions regarding testing, quarantine or food delivery during self isolation by emailing: firstname.lastname@example.org

-All students returning to Oxford will be offered three COVID tests: on the day you arrive, 3 days later, and on the 10th day after your arrival.
+All students returning to Oxford will be offered two COVID-19 tests: on the day you arrive, and 3 days later.

 Please contact the following staff if you have any questions: